Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_with_script_encryption_key.md

    `OpenSSL ( https://www.openssl.org/ )` command-line tools:

 ```
-       openssl rand -hex 32 > godot.gdkey
+       openssl rand -hex 32 > pandemonium.gdkey
 ```

-   The output in `godot.gdkey` should be similar to:
+   The output in `pandemonium.gdkey` should be similar to:

 ```
        # NOTE: Do not use the key below!
 Generate your own key instead.